 New and Revised Drinking Water Rules in Wyoming and Tribal Lands in EPA Region 8

-The Environmental Protection Agency issues new rules or revises new rules as new data are obtained regarding the risk from microbial or chemical contaminants or treatment process byproducts in drinking water sources or in drinking water systems.
-Rules may pertain to information gathering, additional monitoring and reporting, or to drinking water maximum contaminant levels or treatment techniques.
+The Environmental Protection Agency issues new rules or revises existing rules as new data are obtained regarding the risk from microbial or chemical contaminants in drinking water sources or due to treatment processes performed by drinking water systems.
+New rules or rule changes may pertain to information gathering, additional monitoring and reporting, or to drinking water maximum contaminant levels or treatment techniques.

-Many people get involved with EPA's regulations by submitting comments when a proposed version of the Federal Register is published.
-A good explanation of this process can be found on the Get Involved with EPA Regulations webpage.
+A good explanation of this regulation revision process can be found on the Get Involved with EPA Regulations webpage.
 The public is provided an opportunity to comment during the time period posted in a proposed rule notice.
 Regulations.gov contains Federal Register notices, support documents, and public comments for regulations the Agency publishes and various non-regulatory activities.
 You may search, download and print the documents, as well as submit comments online.
 Since this website covers public notices from all agencies, you may wish to limit your search to "drinking water".

 You will find information on this page regarding EPA Region 8 plans for implementing new drinking water rules in Wyoming and on Tribal lands as they become available.
 You may also check the What's New page for recent activities in this regard.